Updated: June 22nd, 2025

 View GPUs

-What is Low, Mid, and High Tier Defined as here?
+What is Low, Mid, High, and Enthusiast Tier Defined as here?
 While the model name typically indicates whether something is mid tier, for example an NVIDIA GEFORCE xx60 (1060, 2060, 3060, 4060) model card is typically mid tier, I classify a card based on it's actual relative performance in modern games.
 While a 3060 and 2060 Ti would have been mid tier before, they are now low tier.
 The new 4060 is so close in performance to a 3060 Ti, and considering it's using xx50 (1050, 2050, 3050) model tier specs, it is now considered a low tier card technically.
-AMD RADEON cards tend to have a model number skew in their tier performance. the x600 (5600, 6600, 7600) cards tend to be low tier always, and the mid tier doesn't start until the x700 (5700, 6700, 7700).
+AMD RADEON cards tend to have a model number skew in their tier performance. the x600 (5600, 6600, 7600, 9060) cards tend to be low tier always, and the mid tier doesn't start until the x700 (5700, 6700, 7700, 9070).
+Enthusiast GPUs are extremely high priced but extremely high performance models and that's usually the xx80 Ti or Super and xx90 for Nvidia and x900 or xx90 for AMD.

-Do now that all GPUs on this list will play modern games well at at least 1080p high, so even if the card is labeled low tier, don't be fooled into thinking it is a bad card.
+Do know that all GPUs on this list will play modern games at least 1080p medium, so even if the card is labeled low tier, don't be fooled into thinking it is a "bad card".
+Value for performance is important

 Workstation Builds